robinrendle/aeve/draft.md

 ***

-Even in the middle of the night the heat was extraordinary.
-Aeve fumbled through the passenger seat and salvaged a red dust coated flask; cracking the lid off with a single hand, she gulped as much as possible whilst keeping her eyes on the dirt track.
+Aeve fumbled through the passenger seat and salvaged a flask coated in sand and dust; cracking the lid off with a single hand, she gulped down as much as possible whilst keeping her eyes on the track ahead; even in the middle of the night the heat was extraordinary.

-She momentarily had a powerful urge to check her phone for messages but let it pass.
-The feeling backed off but now her thoughts were jumping all over *that* and she didn’t want to focus on anything that wasn’t mission critical.
+She suddenly had a powerful, almost violent urge to check her cellphone for new messages, but let the feeling pass.

-*Wait, was that--rain?* Unable to process anything, she touched her cheek and looked back up at the clouds above.
-She decided to hit the brakes – the truck lurched forward and the engine dimmed to a mere rumble.
-Screeching crickets materialised around her, they appeared to be attracted to the car itself.

-Aeve climbed up onto the seats, balancing her weight across the head rests, and held out her arms wide across the roofless jeep.
+*Wait, was that--rain?* Unable to process anything, Aeve touched her cheek and looked back up at the clouds above.
+She hit the brakes and the truck lurched forward, the engine dimmed to a mere quiet rumble.
+She jumped up onto the seats, balancing her weight across the head rests, and held out her arms wide across the roofless jeep.

-the flood was muscling in on the familiar clouds of dirt and now this band of red smoke which clung to everything was in full retreat.
-Sadly the heat of the evening hadn’t fled in unison, in fact, it seemed to bond with the rain much like how milk bonds with hot chocolate in a saucepan.
-In her drowsy state she briefly wondered when was the last  time she had watched chocolate melt in her kitchen
+No rain.
+There were plenty of screeching crickets which seem to flock to her, but not a sign of rain.

+Aeve breathed in deeply and felt a speck of water on her naked wrist, then her shoulder, and then it ran through her hair.
+These molecular specks gathered their strength and called for backup, in less than a minute the random drips had formed a torrential downpour.
+Water darting around freckles and bouncing over her nose, it passed over her light brown complexion and swooped over every inch of Aeve’s skin.
+She had the oddest sensation that the rain had binding itself to the red dust and sand in the air, as milk blends with hot chocolate in a saucepan.

-as Aeve wound through the track as best she could.
-The darkness swamped her surroundings to such a degree she beleived she was driving through a black hole at top speed; the flora and fauna whizzed passed at such speed that they were breaking down into pixels and as she hit sixth gear they broke down further into streams of blurry, fuzzy stars.
-Her broken headlights she tried not to notice how all this natural stuff was being broken down and gobbled up by the surrounding dark.
+Giggling like a child, she collapsed into the jeep and accelerated into the night again but now the darkness was pleasant.
+Rather than stuck in the middle of nowhere she was piloting her jeep through a black hole; the flora and fauna whizzed passed at such speed that they were breaking down into pixels and as she hit sixth gear they broke down further into streams of blurry, fuzzy stars.

-Years of work and research had been leading up to a single flash flood; if her team could catch this storm at just the right moment then their work might be propelled forwards by a year, five years, a decade!

-She knew right she was driving through the crest of two sweeping mountains and they would magnify the effects of the raincloud tenfold as the rivulets would flow straight towards them.

-Aeve missed the clutch and the whole truck made a terrible ca-thunk as it joltered across the gears — she recognised something!
-A white tree on the left side of the path had been split right down the middle during a thunderstorm last year; the lab was just ahead.

-She came across a clearing where the facility could be seen just below; tents with orange lights gleaming from inside and little colorful dots moving around inside.
-After dark the facility was breathtaking: a gleaming, bubbling cloud of lights surrounded by hundreds of miles of complete darkness.
-A small grey outline could be seen with multiple rectangles of metal; this was by far the most impressive biological facility she had ever visited.
-Grabbing the radio on her waist she called ahead and frantically checked in with her eight digit ID before she threw it into the passenger seat and raced down the hill towards the lab.
+Aeve came across a clearing where the facility drew in close beneath her.
+Tents were illuminated in strange colors; orange and blue, red and green beacons shone from inside.
+The complex was a gleaming, bubbling cloud of lights surrounded by hundreds of miles of complete darkness.
+Grabbing the radio on her waist she called ahead and frantically checked in with her eight digit ID before she threw it into the passenger seat and raced down the hill.

-Out there, somewhere in the dark, she knew there were military personnel hidden all along the path towards the base; bored men with eyes wide open, flak jackets equipped with magazines and stun grenades and loaded jeeps with mounted guns and sniper rifles.
-If she continued to race down the hill like she was without calling up ahead they wouldn’t have flinched to light the entire road with explosive rounds.
+Out there, somewhere in the dark, she knew there were military personnel hidden all along the path towards the base; bored men with eyes wide open, flak jackets equipped with magazines and stun grenades, loaded jeeps with mounted guns and sniper rifles.
+If she continued to race down the hill without logging in via radio, they wouldn’t have flinched to light the entire road with explosive rounds.
 For a second she flinched, as she thought about how she once decided to walk to the lab one early morning instead – a squadron of these men appeared behind trees silently like clowns creeping out of a tiny car.
-She knew they were by all accounts these men were 'allies' and not the monsters she had heard so many tales about – but in this peace-keeping operation she’d learnt never to trust anyone.
-Everyone was suspect, everyone was a thief.
+She knew these men weren’t the monsters she had heard so many tales about – but in this peace-keeping operation she’d learnt never to trust anyone.

-The gate had already been opened in anticipation of her arrival and more military personnel were on patrol near the entrance, these ones with green and red uniforms (these officers, unlike the others, were made to be seen).
-The scary military police arent this kind, she thought, it’s the kind that hide in the long grass, the soldiers that are trained to appear out of thin air and, without any questions, fire on command.

-She held out the keycard pass to the giant of a man at the gate.
-“They’re looking for you, Miss” he said without looking at the card.
+**I think I can skip to inside the facility with her meeting Felix and the rest of the team**

+> Some kind of argument about what to do next ensues.
+> She falls asleep in the facility
+> Wakes up and gets to work planting seeds and testing the soil all along the line.